CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Configuring-switchd.md

 You can use `cl-cfg` to configure many `switchd` parameters at runtime (like ACLs, interfaces, and route table utilization), which minimizes disruption to your running switch.
-However, some options are read only and you cannot be configured them at runtime.
+However, some options are read only and cannot be configured at runtime.

 For example, to see data related to routes, run: